 A “functioning” alcoholic refers to a person that can actively still function in everyday life while still excessively drinking.
 This includes managing to go to work, supporting a family, having relationships all while heavily drinking almost everyday.

 A functioning alcoholic might think they’re fine, but the truth is they’re using alcohol to cope with trauma or mental health issues.
-Sooner or later, functioning turns into non-functioning, so it’s important to seek residential addiction treatment before they’ve hit rock bottom.
+Sooner or later, functioning turns into non-functioning, so it’s important to seek residential alcohol addiction treatment before they’ve hit rock bottom.

 Secrecy & Drinking Alone